circir641/NextJsFlaskRC/README.md

 note : your mobile and pc should be connected into the usb port. use your mobile's internet as your pc's internet so they both shared same IPv4 Address.

-go directly crud inside the server. you can go to cmd and paste this.
+to directly crud inside the server. you can go to cmd and paste this.

 1.  to get the jwt token